IAMSSROBINSON/u-front-end/06_project_blog/00_project_blog.md

       - text (restrict content to 2 lines)
       - quickLink subject indicator
       - date posted
+      - : from the controller render the cards in the view.
+      - : create a function in controller and then call it during initialization
+      - : if there are no blog posts display a message in the UI stating as such
+      - : collate the data points from model in this function then create separate functions to handle individual datapoints where required
       - : create Card component
       - : Card should receive => new Card(title, articleText, subject, dateStamp)
       - : title => truncate to 2 lines but give explicit height so that the form / structure remains intact